prashk7/data_mining/dimensionality_reduction/README.md

 # Dimensionality reduction
-It consists of all the code related to Data mining

 You are given two datasets, each containing a data table of 1000 vector with 100 attributes (i.e., dimensions) in two files with 500 samples for each file.
 Each dataset is given by two tables of 500 samples each.
 Both datasets are given as text table files where each dataset is represented as a 1000 x 100 matrix where each row of the matrix is a vector.
 You are further told that for each dataset, for all the samples (i.e., vectors) the component values of each vector follow the same distribution.
 For all the datasets, the only possible distributions are either Gaussian or uniform.